diagrams/diagrams-doc/doc/manual.rst

 The SVG backend includes an additional module `Diagrams.Backend.SVG.Attributes`:mod: for SVG specific attributes.
 Currently the module adds two attributes, `SvgId` and `SvgClass` that are used to add class and id to SVG elements.
-This allows parts of a diagram to be referenced for additional javascript processing when the SVG ouput is embedded in an HTML file.
+This allows parts of a diagram to be referenced for additional javascript processing when the SVG output is embedded in an HTML file.

 The source code for the SVG backend can be found in the